Company Constitution Replacement Book Cover

 The new Constitution you are building allows you to have a single director.

-7. Director’s resignations don’t work if the company requires 2 directors
+7. Director’s resignations do not work if the company requires 2 directors

-Companies have rules.
-The rules are set out either in the Articles of Association or a Constitution.
+Companies can have two types of written rules.
+The rules are set out either in the Articles of Association or the Constitution.

-that still require that the company have two directors.
+that still requires that the company have two directors.

 What if your rules say two directors – but one of you wants to resign?